46bit/pnc/README.md

-pinocchio
+pnc
 =========

 A collection of pseudorandom number generators built in Go for learning more about cryptography.
 These are not built to be secure and **will get you hacked if deployed in a real system**.
+Formerly named pinocchio.

 ## Currently implemented
 * Tausworthe Generator